dapmas/web470blog/README.md

 Readme
 ==========

-webBlog is a blogging platform which intends to bring all passionate bloggers under one roof unified by topics.
+webBlog is a blogging platform which intends to bring passionate bloggers under one roof unified by topics.

 Prerequisites :
 - Versions :